NASAWorldWind/NASAWorldWind.github.io/content/web/examples.md

 Web WorldWind includes many different examples in the source code.
 The examples are simple in order to make each feature easy to learn.

-You can run the examples directly from this page by clicking on the HTML links here.
+You can run the examples directly from this page by clicking on the HTML links.
 It is not necessary to download Web WorldWind to run them.
 If you want to download and run them locally, see the Running Local section of the [Deployment](/web/tutorials/deployment/) tutorial.

-Most examples use jquery, Bootstrap and requireJS, but those technologies are not required to use Web WorldWind.
+Most examples use jquery, Bootstrap, and requireJS, but those technologies are not required to use Web WorldWind.

 All examples start out doing two things: Create a WorldWindow and create layers to display in that WorldWindow.
 Here is typical code that does that: